oigbokwe73/Document-Upload-For-Universities/README.md

 ## **Business Problem**

 Employers need a secure, automated method for verifying student academic certificates (transcripts, diplomas, vocational certificates).
-Many institutions still manually upload documents into systems for validation, creating bottlenecks and increasing operational costs.
+Many institutions still store documens as files in storage, creating bottlenecks during an employee verification check..

-The university wants to **automate certificate ingestion, scanning, metadata extraction, verification, and storage**, allowing administrators and students to view certificate metadata and the original document through a secure REST API.
+The university wants to **automate certificate ingestion, scanning, metadata extraction, verification, and storage**, allowing administrators and students to view certificate metadata and the original document through a secure REST API, plus the added benefits for employers

 ---